-Seneca Village began when John and Elizabeth Whitehead subdivided their land and sold it as 200 lots, beginning in September 1825.
+Seneca Village began in 1825, when landowners in the area, John and Elizabeth Whitehead, subdivided their land and sold it as 200 lots.
 Andrew Williams, a 25-year-old African-American shoeshiner, bought the first three lots for $125.
 Epiphany Davis, a store clerk, bought 12 lots for $578, and the AME Zion Church purchased another six lots.
-From here a community was born.
-From 1825 to 1832, the Whiteheads sold about half of their land parcels to African-Americans, who would ultimately make up two-thirds of the village’s residents.
-Several Seneca Village property owners, such as Albro Lyons and Mary Joseph Lyons, were prominent in the Abolitionist movement.
+From there a community was born.
+From 1825 to 1832, the Whiteheads sold about half of their land parcels to other African-Americans.
+By the early 1830s, there were approximately 10 homes in the Village.

-There is some evidence of farming in Seneca Village, and the nearby Hudson River was a likely source of fishing for the community.
-A spring nearby, known as Tanner’s Spring, likely provided a water source.
-By the mid-1850s, Seneca Village featured 55 homes and three churches, as well as burial grounds, and a school for black students.
-We do not have photos or illustrations of any of the housing, but we know from maps that there were several 1- to 3-story houses, shanties, and farm buildings.
-The origin of the village’s name is unknown.
+There is some evidence that residents had gardens and raised livestock in Seneca Village, and the nearby Hudson River was a likely source of fishing for the community.
+A spring close by, known as Tanner’s Spring, provided a water source.
+By the mid-1850s, Seneca Village featured 50 homes and three churches, as well as burial grounds, and a school for black students.

 The creation of Central Park

-Around this time, the City began planning for a grand municipal park like those in Europe.
+Around this time, the City began planning for a grand municipal park to counter the unhealthful conditions and provide space for recreation.
 In 1853, the New York State Legislature enacted a law that set aside 775 acres of land in Manhattan — from 59th to 106th Streets, between Fifth and Eighth Avenues — to create the country’s first major landscaped public park.

-In 1856, the City began clearing the land through eminent domain, which had also been used to build Manhattan’s grid system decades earlier.
+In 1856, the City began clearing the land through eminent domain, which allowed the government to take private land for public use, with compensation paid to the landowner.
+This was a common practice in the 19th century, and had been used to build Manhattan’s grid system decades earlier.
 There were roughly 1,600 inhabitants displaced throughout the area.
-Those who owned land were compensated; many petitioned to keep their land.
-It’s unclear where Seneca Village residents relocated.
-Some may have gone to other African-American communities in the region, such as Sandy Ground in Staten Island and Skunk Hollow in New Jersey.
+Those who owned land were compensated; many argued that their land was undervalued.
+Ultimately, all residents were evicted by the end of 1857 and dispersed.
+It’s unclear where Seneca Village residents relocated — some may have gone to other African-American communities in the region, such as Sandy Ground in Staten Island and Skunk Hollow in New Jersey.

 Discovering more about Seneca Village

 Although we have limited knowledge of what life was life in Seneca Village, there has been ongoing work to learn more about its residents and their lives.
-In 2011, archeologists from Columbia University and The City University of New York conducted a 2011 archeological dig of the site.
+In 2011, archaeologists from Columbia University and The City University of New York conducted a 2011 archaeological dig of the site.
 They uncovered artifacts such as an iron tea kettle, a roasting pan, a stoneware beer bottle, fragments of Chinese export porcelain, and a small shoe with a leather sole and fabric upper.
 These items have helped us piece together what life was like for the village’s residents.
-The Seneca Village Project continues to study the history of this important community.

 Despite its short history of only 32 years, Seneca Village is understood as a tight-knit community that served as a stabilizing and empowering force in uncertain times.
 Learn more about the history of Seneca Village, its property owners, and what New York City was like at this time by taking our Seneca Village Tour.